Bobettekin/Bobettekin/README.md

 ((art was made by me ! ))

-• Doubles or bobette yumes intwc if you are so on so 'nonsharing' or thing your the 'ony' bobette. others int freely !
+• Bobette Doubles int frelly !! (i love u guys ^^) selctive sharing or nonshaing bobette kins (dni . or intwec.)

 • idm C+H or int , i widly inncorage it ! even if im offtab <33